Gravxd/discord-js-easyMute/README.md

 Go to your terminal and use `npm i ms`

+Go to line `33` and put the id of the muted role inside the "" as instructed!

 **If you attempt to change the command's functions or content it could break so don't mess with it unless you have some idea!**

 For help, join the [support server.](https://discord.gg/ZYHxxba)